kenhalbert/dotnet-core-aws-lambda-example/readme.md

 # dotnet-core-aws-lambda-example
 A simple AWS Lambda function written in C#, with a unit test project.
-This was written to demonstrate some patterns that I've found to be useful in C# Lambda functions and to serve as a starting point for developers who are new to developing C# Lambda functions and want to know how to solve problems like bootstrapping, dependency injection, and configuration in a serverless C# application.
+This was written to demonstrate some patterns I've found to be useful in C# Lambda functions, and to serve as a starting point for developers who are new to developing C# Lambda functions and want to know how to solve problems like bootstrapping, dependency injection, and configuration in a serverless C# application.

 Here are the most important patterns demonstrated here:
 1. Using the default constructor of the Function class to bootstrap any services the function depends on.
 I like to do things this way because it lets me use an overloaded constructor to inject mocks in unit tests.